aws-solutions/media-insights-on-aws/ML-VIDEO-WORKSHOP.md

      VERSION=[enter an arbitrary version name here]
      REGION=[enter the name of the region in which you would like to build MIE]

- 3. [10 minutes] (Prerequisite : wget library )
+ 3. [10 minutes]
+      Prerequisites :
+      a) install wget
+      b) install and start docker
-      Run the following build command in your terminal from the deployment directory:
+      Run the following build command in your terminal from the deployment directory: cd deployment
       ./build-s3-dist.sh $DIST_OUTPUT_BUCKET $VERSION $REGION

  4. Create a S3 bucket named 'pose-bucket-$REGION-$AccountId' to upload pose inference scripts NOTE : The bucket has to follow the above format.

-  5. Upload model inference scripts to the bucket from this repository at models/ models/* -> 'pose-bucket-$REGION-$AccountId'/*
+  5. Copy contents of models/ into the S3 bucket 'pose-bucket-$REGION-$AccountId' models/* -> 'pose-bucket-$REGION-$AccountId'/*

   6. Make sure account limits are raised to support 1 sagemaker hosting endpoint instance type.
-Default is    'ml.g4dn.2xlarge'.
-If unavailable, you can provide another instance type as a parameter during cloud formation deployment.
+For sub-second inference, the default instance type is with GPU  'ml.g4dn.2xlarge'.
+It is not required to use GPU instance.
+You can provide another instance type as a parameter during cloud formation deployment.

   7. [20 minutes] Deploy the cloud formation template created in Step 3.